OWRC/info/md/numericalmodelling.md

 <iframe src="https://golang.oakridgeswater.ca/pages/Raven23WB-compare.html" width="100%" height="400" scrolling="no" allowfullscreen></iframe>

-_Comparison of groundwater recharge simulated using a hydrologial model (left) vs. an integrated groundwater/surface water model (right).
+_Comparison of groundwater recharge $(G)$ simulated using a hydrologial model (left) vs. net groundwater recharge $(G-D)$ an integrated groundwater/surface water model (right).
 Units are in millimetres per year (mm/yr).
-Notice how in the integrated case much of the low lying areas exhibit negative "net recharge", meaning that these are area where water tables are high and seepage to the surface is being simulated._
+Notice how in the integrated case much of the low lying areas exhibit negative "net recharge", meaning that these are areas where water tables are high and seepage to the surface is being simulated._

 <br>